 “Responsibility sits with the board, but the bulk of decision-making at the coalface is within management — there’s a disconnect.”

 If the board knows that success is contingent on its stakeholders, that view should become organisation-wide, and decisions at all level should always be made through that prism.
 Yet, few organisations do so: 62% of the boards we surveyed say their organisational strategy doesn’t provide them with a valuable decision-making framework that can be used throughout the rest of the business.

 Such a framework doesn’t have to be highly sophisticated, and may be as simple as a checklist.
 For example, the following questions that the FRC recommends boards ask themselves could be adapted for the rest of the organisation and ran through every time a team makes a decision:

-Finally, because scaling up is what software excels at, use technology to ensure adoption throughout the business.
+And because scaling up is what software excels at, use technology to ensure adoption throughout the business.
 Platforms like Board Intelligence can give you easy-to-use, automated tools to align discussions across all committees, monitor how much time is spent discussing specific stakeholders overall, and standardise the reports used to guide your decisions.

 3. Are we recording how we reach decisions — and making use of it?

 No one, least of all the regulator, expects boards to please every single stakeholder groups continuously — they understand there are trade-offs.
 Sometimes, certain stakeholder interests will conflict with those of another group, or with what the organisation is trying to achieve, and that’s okay.
 What matters is that the decision was made with all the facts on the table and that boards can both evidence and communicate the decision-making steps to those concerned.